-In the first half of the year, you’ll cover a core range of modules that provide you with a thorough grounding in the theory of chemical biology, while training you in the techniques you will later require for drug design.
-In the second half of the year, you’ll spend the majority of your time working on an interdisciplinary research project which will allow you to work with and gain advice from two supervisors with complementary expertise.
+In the first half of the year, you will cover a core range of modules that provide you with a thorough grounding in the theory of chemical biology, while training you in the techniques you will later require for drug design.
+In the second half of the year, you will spend the majority of your time working on an interdisciplinary research project which will allow you to work with and gain advice from two supervisors with complementary expertise.

-Using the knowledge you’ve gained from the core modules, you’ll be ideally positioned to choose an exciting problem to investigate.
-This project will contribute 50% of the mark for your degree, and the School will help you to select a topic in an area that interests and motivates you.
+Using the knowledge you have gained from the core modules, you will be ideally positioned to choose an exciting problem to investigate.
+This project will contribute 50% of the mark for your degree, and we will help you to select a topic in an area that interests and motivates you.
 This project will provide you with the key experience in independent research you need to advance your career.

 The breadth of expertise available at Leeds means that you will be able to combine a wide range of techniques, from computational ligand design to synthesis, protein engineering and laser spectroscopy.
 These techniques may span one or more of the following areas:

-You’ll receive training in the generic skills that are required for the module, including scientific writing and giving oral presentations.
-You’ll select your project at the start of the second semester, undertaking a programme of directed reading before writing an initial report.
+You will receive training in the generic skills that are required for the module, including scientific writing and giving oral presentations.
+You will select your project at the start of the second semester, undertaking a programme of directed reading before writing an initial report.

-Finally, you’ll spend over four months in your supervisors' research laboratories working alongside PhD students and experienced postdoctoral researchers.
+Finally, you will spend over four months in your supervisors' research laboratories working alongside PhD students and experienced postdoctoral researchers.
 Throughout the research project, you’ll have access to the outstanding research facilities in chemical biology that are available at Leeds.